Israel worrying about fate of Syria's conventional arsenal

 Israeli officials have also voiced concern about Syria's advanced Russian-supplied weapons, including anti-aircraft and anti-ship missiles.

-Israel fears that should such weapons fall into the hands of the Iranian-backed Hezbollah in neighboring Lebanon, this could dent the Jewish state's superiority in any future confrontation.
+Israel fears that should such weapons fall into the hands of the Iranian-backed Hezbollah in neighbouring Lebanon, this could dent the Jewish state's superiority in any future confrontation.

 During a 2006 war with Hezbollah, Israel had complete air dominance during countless bombing runs over southern Lebanon, though it was surprised when one of its ships off the Lebanese coast was hit by a cruise missile, killing four servicemen.